Snappy Page Essence

 Our relationship with animals is based on beliefs we absorb from our upbringing and social customs.
 We accept these beliefs, often on trust from our elders, without challenging or analysing them.
 But unexamined beliefs when acted out can do enormous harm (Voltaire pointedly said, "If we believe absurdities we shall commit atrocities.")
 Everyone has some contact with animals directly or indirectly, whether farming or shooting animals, eating them, feeding their pets factory farmed animals, going to the zoo, using substances tested on animals or washing with animal-based soap.
 Yet most people do not realise the suffering and destruction humanity imposes on animals because it goes on largely out of sight and where it peaks above the surface it is tolerated as normal.

 Here is the point.
-The harm humans are doing to animals amounts to a holocaust that we must address (see Chapter 1: Animal Holocaust).
+The harm humans are doing to animals amounts to a holocaust that we must address (see the entry Animal Holocaust).
 If we are to make civilized progress we must comprehend what we are doing to animals and think about how we should be treating them.
 All of us must justify and defend our relations with animals in light of animal ethics.
 An ethical issue is when you think a harm or wrong is happening and something should be done about it.
 If we harm people then we must justify why we harm them and if we cannot justify our actions then we must not harm them.
 In the same way, with animal ethics we must critically question our conduct with animals.
 We must ask what we are doing to animals, why we are doing it, how should we and how can we do better - and take action.

 When thinking about animal ethics these key concepts are helpful.